gabrielkrieshok/digital-development-guide/README.md

 # Open Tech4Good

-This **Open Tech4Good** site is a set of guides and resources to help anyone who wants to make a positive social impact with technology's help.
+The **Open Tech4Good** site is an open repository with resources to help build Tech4Good projects at all levels.

 # Contributing